TORA, TODA, LDA, ASDA and NOTAMs

 When a NOTAM declares TORA, TODA, ASDA or LDA, Notamify treats the declared value as the value to show.

-When a NOTAM changes a threshold, Notamify treats that as threshold geometry:
+When a NOTAM changes a threshold, Notamify treats that as threshold geometry, keeps LDA tied to the resulting landing threshold, and keeps takeoff distances separate from the landing threshold.

 This is the level of precision NOTAM interfaces need.
 Raw text remains the source, but structured Affected Elements V2 makes the operational meaning visible.